Spelling variations: Haim, Chaim, Haym Avraham

 Surviving letters exchanged between Haim and the Aaronsohn family illustrate his command of these languages: Aaron Aaronsohn wrote to Haim in Hebrew, Haim responded in German, while Sarah Aaronsohn wrote to Haim in French.

 In addition to these four main languages, Haim also learned Romanian and Hungarian while attending the Kronstadt Realschule.
 In addition, he probably knew at least some Bulgarian, as this was part of the required school curriculum in the late 1800's in Bulgaria.
-Finally, if he indeed attended the Ruschuk high-school, he would have also learned Russian, as this too was part of the school curriculum.
+Finally, if he indeed attended the Rustchuk high-school, he would have also learned Russian, as this too was part of the school curriculum.

 Confirming the pull of Western influences on Haim is the fact that he was called "Henri" by relatives, and went by "Heinrich" for several years after his return from Germany.